fiolj/sparta/doc/web/surf_collide.rst

 The *tempvar* argument directly provides the peak value of the scattered particle velocity distribution as a linear function of temperature.
 It has two parameters: the linear term *a1* and constant term *a0*.
 The other five parameters *Tsurf*, *var*, *pol_peak*, *pol_pow*, *azi_pow* are set for both the models. *Tsurf* is the surface temperature. *var* is the variance of the scattered particle velocity distribution.  *pol_peak* is the peak of the polar angle distribution. *pol_pow* and *azi_pow* are the cosine power representing the polar and azimuthal angle distribution respectively.

 The *impulsive* model is used to represent the scattering of particles having super or hyperthermal translational energies and very low internal energies, like in a beam.
 This type of scattering falls under the structural regime, whose scattering physics and distributions are very different from the thermal regime.
-The velocity distribution of the impulsive scattering model can be represented using a Gaussian distribution with a mean *u0* and a variance *\\alpha* following Rettner [Rettner94a]_
+The velocity distribution of the impulsive scattering model can be represented using a Gaussian distribution with a mean :math:`u_{0}` and a variance :math:`\alpha` following Rettner [Rettner94a]_

 .. math::
    f_\text{impulsive}(u) \propto u^{2} \, \exp\left(-\frac{(u-u_0)^{2}}{2\alpha^2}\right)

 The variance parameter is directly specified by the user.
-The value of *u0* can be provided directly using the *tempvar* model in which it is represented as a linear function of temperature.
+The value of :math:`u_{0}` can be provided directly using the *tempvar* model in which it is represented as a linear function of temperature.
 The linear term *a1* and constant term *a0* are given as inputs.

 .. math::
    \left\langle E_{f} \right\rangle = E_{i} \left(1 - \frac{2\mu}{\left(\mu+1\right)^{2}}\left[1 + \mu \sin^{2}\chi + \frac{E_\text{int}}{E_{i}}\left(\frac{\mu+1}{2\mu}\right) - \cos{\chi}\sqrt{1 - \mu^{2} \sin^{2}\chi - \frac{E_\text{int}}{E_{i}}\left(\mu+1\right)}\right]\right)

-The *u0* parameter can also be specified by a more physical model such as the soft sphere scattering model [Alexander12]_.
+The :math:`u_{0}` parameter can also be specified by a more physical model such as the soft sphere scattering model [Alexander12]_.
 This model uses the parameters *en_ratio*, the fraction of energy lost in the collision and *eff_mass*, the effective mass of the surface atom to determine the average final energy and then the average final velocity *u0*.
 Within the soft sphere model, the average final velocity will vary as a function of the final polar angle.

 .. math::
    u_{0} =  a_{1} \cdot  T + a_{0}